-Avoid These Balance Transfer Credit Card Traps That Can Increase Your Total Debt, Not Reduce It
+Avoid Balance Transfer Credit Card Traps That Can Increase Your Total Debt, Not Reduce It

-Make your payments on time, pay off the balance during the introductory period, and avoid future debt are the best ways to stay on top of your debt problem
+Making your payments on time, paying the balance during the introductory period, and avoiding future debt are the best ways to stay on top of your debt problem

 When trying to get out of credit card debt, many people want to transfer their card balances to one or more balance transfer cards, which often have a zero percent promotional interest rate.
-When used correctly, balance transfer cards can be a great way to help you get out of debt faster.
-But if you're not careful, balance transfer cards can put you further in the hole with unexpected fees and terms.
+When used correctly, these cards can be a great way to help you get out of debt faster.
+But if you're not careful, balance transfer cards can put you further in the hole with a lot of unexpected fees and terms.

 - Balance Transfer Fees Add Up Quickly